African helmeted turtle: Geographic range

-The geographic range of P. subrufa covers a large portion of Africa, from the Cape Peninsula to the Sudan.
+The geographic range of P. subrufa covers a large portion of Africa, from the Cape Peninsula to Sudan.
 It can be found as far west as Ghana and as far south as Cape Town.
 It has also been found in Madagascar and Yemen.

 Habitat

-P. subrufa is a semiaquatic animal, living in rivers, lakes, and marshes, and it also occupies rain pools and places that are fertilized.
+P. subrufa is a semiaquatic animal, living in rivers, lakes, and marshes, and it also occupies rain pools and fertilized places.

 Its preference seems to be for standing water, such as swamps, pans, dams, and lakes.
 However it is found to a lesser extent along rivers.
 It is generally absent from regions that are mountainous, forested, or desert.

 Diet

-The African helmeted turtle is an omnivorous eater and will eat almost anything.
+The African helmeted turtle is an omnivorous eater and will eat almost anything mainly involving aquatic invertebrates, small fish, and vegetation.
 It may feed on carrion.
 The fine claws on its feet help it tear its prey apart.
 Hatchlings will eat tadpoles of many frog species, including Phrynomantis microps.

 Groups of P. subrufa have been observed capturing and drowning larger prey such as doves that come to drink; the commotion caused by these group attacks is often mistaken for crocodiles.
 All food is taken underwater to be eaten.

-Several large mammals such as warthogs, Cape buffalo, and rhinoceroses have recently been documented utilizing the turtles to remove parasites at popular wallowing holes.
+Several large mammals, such as warthogs, Cape buffalo, and rhinoceroses, have recently been documented utilizing the turtles to remove parasites at popular wallowing holes.
 One such incident in Hluhluwe-iMfolozi park involved two African helmeted turtles removing ticks and blood-sucking flies from the body of a wallowing warthog.
 Though the turtles probably do not have a symbiotic relationship with these animals, it is very likely that the buffalo, rhinos, and warthogs seek them out and have learned to utilize them from past experiences.
 This behavior was documented for the first time in the September 2015 issue of Herpetological Review by Andy and Michelle Leighty Jones.